Contingent Payment Mechanisms for Resource Utilization: Preliminaries

 \section{Preliminaries}

 We first introduce the model for the assignment of a single resource.
-There is a set $N = \{1,~2,~\dots,~n\}$ of agents and two time periods.
-In period 0, the value of agent $i$ for using the resources is uncertain, represented by a random variable $V_i$, whose exact (potentially negative) value is not realized until period 1.
-The cumulative distribution function (CDF) $F_i$ of $V_i$ is agent $i$'s private information at period 0, and corresponds to her \emph{type}.
-Let $F = (F_1, \dots, F_n)$ denote a type profile.
+There is a set of agents $N = \{1,~2,~\dots, ~n \}$ and two time periods.
+In period $T = 0$, the value of each agent $i \in N$ for using the resources is uncertain, represented by a random variable $V_i \in \setR$, whose exact (and potentially negative) value is not realized until period $T = 1$ (the time line is more formally presented in the next subsection).
+The cumulative distribution function (CDF) $\CDF_i$ of $V_i$ is agent $i$'s private information at period $0$, and corresponds to her \emph{type}.
+Let $\CDF = (\CDF_1, \dots, \CDF_n)$ denote a type profile.

-The assignment is determined in period 0, whereas the allocated agent decides on whether to use the resource at period 1, after she privately learns the realization $v_i$ of $V_i$.
-Define $V_{i}^+ \triangleq \max \{V_{i}, \; 0\}$.
-We make the following assumptions about $F_i$:
+The assignment is determined in period $0$, whereas the allocated agent decides on whether to use the resource at period $1$, after she privately learns the realization $v_i$ of $V_i$.
+In addition, if the resource is utilized, then society gains value $\socialV \geq 0$.
+Define $V^+_i \triangleq \max \{V_{i}, \; 0\}$.
+We make the following assumptions about $F_i$ for each $i \in N$: